 potential of up to -FOUR- players competing in a sudden-death playoff for both Tour Championship and

-FedX titles.
-As it actually was #2 Camilo Villegas would defeat #3 Sergio Garcia in a sudden-death
+FedEX titles.
+As it would actually play out, FedEx #2 Camilo Villegas would defeat #3 Sergio Garcia in a

-playoff for the Tour Championship title.
-This provided at least some drama to counteract Singh's
+sudden-death playoff for the Tour Championship title.
+This provided at least some drama to offset the

 A "ho hum" intro to the PGA Tour's revised playoff points reset method.
 In both "actual" and "alternative"

 modes, #1 Tiger Woods won the FedX with ease, while #14 Phil Mickelson, too far back in the FedX Top 30

 standings to mount a challenge, settled for the Tour Championship title.

 Pre-Tour Championship FedX leaders #1 Matt Kuchar and #2 Dustin Johnson wound up near the bottom